DDI-0/Message-Display/README.md

 # Message-Display
 Clock Divider:\
-Module created to create a delay visible to the human eye.\The board I used De10-Lite has a 50Mhz clock.
+Module created to display a delay visible to the human eye.
+The board I used was the De10-Lite which has a 50Mhz clock.
-The clock divider helped to get it from 50Mhz to 1Hz, which is seen by the human Eye. <br><br>
+The clock divider helped to reduce it from 50Mhz to 1Hz, which is able to be seen by the human Eye. <br><br>
 Message Storage:\
 Module created to store the message statically to a ROM.
 The message format was in ASCII. <br><br>
 ASCII converter:\